AndrMenezes/si2015/README.md

 ## Summary
 Classical methods of Geostatistics present certain limitations to deal with large datasets, especially processing capacity limitations.
 In order to overcame this issue, this project proposed a method of subsamples to compute the semivariance estimates.
+This work also presents a widely revision of the theoretical framework of Geostatistics.

 ***
 > [Report](https://github.com/AndrMenezes/si2015/raw/master/docs/final_report.pdf)